 Funding Opportunity Description: Geographic Information Systems (GIS) Integration and Development (I&D) program, seeks proposals for a one to two-year cooperative agreements under which cooperators and the Center will jointly develop technical projects related to the goal of the GIS I&D program, which is to provide relevant, easily accessible spatial data, tools, and support services to the coastal resource management community.
-The GIS I&D program is especially interested in state and local level coastal resource management organizations proposing geospatial solutions to issues related to coastal hazards, smarth growth, marine protected areas, permitting systems, data access and distribution, or Internet mapping.
+The GIS I&D program is especially interested in nationally networked organizations proposing geospatial solutions to issues related to coastal hazards.